-As much as we like to imagine that the air we breathe is clean and we’re just fine, this just isn’t true anymore.
-Even without pollution, there are still natural elements floating around that can be a bother to us.
+As much as we like to imagine that the air we breathe is clean and we’re fine, in many cases this just isn’t true anymore.
+Even without pollution, there are still natural elements floating around that can be a bother to us, especially those with allergies.

 Instead, we can use natural and smart ways like air-purifying plants and perhaps other ways that are a bit more hi-tech, like for example air purifiers.

 Luckily when it comes to choosing the right one, we’ve done most of the research for you.
 So sit back and tag along as we guide you to through our top five picks for air purifiers.

 Air purifiers can be great for our health in various ways.
 It can cleanse many harmful chemicals and pollutants from the air in our homes, schools and hospitals.
 Think about it, air and oxygen is amongst the most crucial things we need to survive, water and food coming after.

 Now some of the irritants are earthborn such as pollen, dust, and mold.
 These can range from being simply annoying during spring and summer to straight up deadly to certain people who suffer from severe allergies and other conditions.
 For example it is estimated that, radon gas, a natural irritant that you can’t see nor smell leads to about 20.000 people dying in lung cancer in the U. S. alone.

 While some particles and gases in the air are natural, not all of them are.
 The main benefits of air purifiers is that they manage to filter both the natural and the man-made, like the toxic effects of cigarettes and tobacco.
 Not to mention the rising overall pollution levels which are a direct result from cars and factories where too much carbon dioxide is released into the atmosphere, but also VOCs (volatile organic compounds), and any asbestos that may be lurking about.